markbastian/keg-party/README.md

 - `KEG_PARTY_PASSWORD`, no default.
 This is your password from the setup page.
   - This is the only env var that you _must_ set if you aren't using the defaults.

-Connect the tap target by invoking:
+Once you've added the client jar and configured the environment, connect the tap target by invoking:

 ```clojure
 (do
   (require '[keg-party.clients.rest-client :as kprc])